centiservice/matssocket/matssocket-client-javascript/client/README-development.md

 ## Gradle tasks

-_Note: When run without subproject qualifier (i.e. `matssocket-client-javascript:[client|tests]:...`), the `build`, `archiveLib`,`test`, `nodeBinDir`, `download`, `downloadAll` and `distclean` tasks will execute the corresponding tasks both in Dart and JavaScript clients. `matsSocketTestServer` is a root project task that all testing relies on.
+_Note: When run without subproject qualifier (i.e. `matssocket-client-javascript:[client|tests]:...`),
+the `build`, `archiveLib`,`test`, `nodeBinDir`, `download`, `downloadAll`, `versions` and `distclean` tasks will execute the corresponding tasks both in Dart and JavaScript clients. `matsSocketTestServer` is a root project task that all testing relies on.
 The other tasks are unique to the JavaScript client, and it thus doesn't matter with qualifier._

 * `build`: (for 'client') Builds the modules, including `tsc` to make TypeScript defs + tasks `archiveLib` and `jsDoc`.
 * `build`: (for 'tests') Builds the modules for tests + task `testJs`.